 Buddy has served as bond and special counsel on hundreds of financings, including financings for the Indianapolis Waterworks, the Circle Centre, United Airlines, Tippecanoe County (Subaru Isuzu), Gibson County (Toyota), Spencer County (AK Steel), Whitley County (SDI), Roberts Stadium, the Vanderburgh County Convention Center, Indiana Municipal Power Agency, Indianapolis Mass Burn facility, Bloomington City Hall, and the Indiana Basketball Hall of Fame.
 He serves as special counsel to the Association of Indiana Counties and special counsel to the Indiana Association of Cities and Towns.
 Issues in Business has named Buddy as one of the 100 most influential people in the state of Indiana and he has been named a Super Lawyer 2004-2017 as published in Indianapolis Monthly.
 He has also been included in Marquis' Who's Who in America and in Who's Who in American Law and International Who's Who Historical Society.

 He is a former chairman of the Government Relations Committee of the American College of Bond Counsel.
 He served as co-chairman for the Midwest Bond Buyer Conference.
-He is also a former member of the Education Committee, the Opinions Committee, and the Professional Responsibility Committee of NABL, and served as chair of the Professional Responsibility Committee of NABL; served as a member of the NABL Nominating Committee; served as chair of NABL's Securities Law conference; and has served on the Board of Directors of the Indiana Municipal Lawyers' Association, since 1983, as its founding member and as chairman of its annual municipal law seminar for 11 years beginning with its inception in 1984.
-Buddy is also president and a member of the board of directors of the Indiana Association of Cities and Towns Foundation; a former member of the board of directors of the Indiana Economic Development Association and the board of directors for the Southern Indiana Rural Development Project (SIRDP); is on the Association of Indiana Counties Advisory Committee; served as a member of the Lieutenant Governor's Jobs Council; and is a non-voting member of the Indiana Association of Cities and Towns Board of Directors.
+He is also a former member of the Education Committee, the Opinions Committee, and the Professional Responsibility Committee of NABL, and served as chair of the Professional Responsibility Committee of NABL; served as a member of the NABL Nominating Committee; served as chair of NABL's Securities Law conference; and has served on the Board of Directors of the Indiana Municipal Lawyers' Association, since 1983, as its founding member and incorporation, and as chairman of its annual municipal law seminar for 11 years beginning with its inception in 1984.
+Buddy is also president and a member of the board of directors of the Indiana Association of Cities and Towns Foundation; a former member of the board of directors of the Indiana Economic Development Association and the board of directors for the Southern Indiana Rural Development Project (SIRDP); served on the Association of Indiana Counties Advisory Committee; served as a member of the Lieutenant Governor's Jobs Council; and is a non-voting member of the Indiana Association of Cities and Towns Board of Directors.
 He is also a former member of the Indiana Commission for the Purchase of Products and Services of Persons with Disabilities.
 He also has chaired the Washington Township School Board Screening Committee and been a member of the Washington Township Parent Advisory Committee Executive Board.
 Buddy is an honorary member of the Indiana League of Municipal Clerks and Treasurers.